 - Not to accept benefits from third parties; and

 - To declare all interests in a proposed transaction or arrangement.

 As well as the duties contained in the Act, directors also have further duties which fall under older statutory requirements, including the duty to keep proper books.

-Most important of all is the duty to manage the company’s financial affairs and keeping the company solvent.
-As a director, you are duty bound to always consider and act in the best interest of the company and its creditors.
+Most important of all is the duty to manage the company’s financial affairs and keep the company solvent.
+As a director, you are duty-bound to always consider and act in the best interest of the company and its creditors.

-A failure to comply with your statutory duties as a director can be a criminal offence with serious consequences.
-Not only will you face criminal sanctions, the company will be able to sue you for damages.
+A failure to comply with your statutory duties as a director can be a criminal offense with serious consequences.
+Not only will you face criminal sanctions, but the company will also be able to sue you for damages.
 As you owe the duties to the company, it is only the company that is able to enforce those duties.
-It is only in very limited circumstances that shareholders will be able to bring an action i.e. if an insolvency occurring.
+It is only in very limited circumstances that shareholders will be able to bring an action i.e. if insolvency occurs.
 Furthermore, directors who breach their duties are at risk of being disqualified for a set period of time.

-Freeman Jones are commercial solicitors and can advise you of your duties and responsibilities as a director.
+Freeman Jones are commercial solicitors in Chester and can advise you of your duties and responsibilities as a director.

-One of our business solicitors can offer business directors of all experiences, professional advice on how to manage your role as a director and ensure that you do not face personal liability.
+One of our business solicitors can offer business directors of all experiences, professional advice on how to manage their role as a director and ensure that they do not face personal liability.

 If you have any questions, please feel free to contact us.